Bringing down Boris Johnson ‘triumph’ for Remainers, says Rees-Mogg

 “Nobody can do any work when it’s hot, apparently, for two days in a century, and we all have to stay at home.

-“And now what’s the excuse now?
-Oh, no, it’s August, so no one can possibly.
+“And what’s the excuse now?
+Oh, no, it’s August, so no one can possibly [do it].
 We’re becoming French.
 We need to see people get back in the office.”

 Register for free to continue reading